TetraTheta/gmod-docs/docs/gmod/sc-tools.md

 In Garry's Mod, [`env_hudhint`](https://developer.valvesoftware.com/wiki/Env_hudhint) is not available.
 SC Tools will show notification to players instead.

+### Sound Speed Booster

+When the server's timescale (`host_timescale`) is increased, the sound that the client would hear will also speed up.
+They would be heard like gibberish, though.

 ### Speed Booster

 When you press `SHIFT`(`+speed`) key while crouching or taking ladder, depending on the value of `sc_boost_speed_modifier` ConVar, you'll be faster (or slower)!